A Perfect First Hut to Hut Hike in the Dolomites with Kids

-My kids (9 and 11) loved every minute of it (almost – I mean we can’t ask for miracles), from the jaw-dropping scenery to the cosy mountain huts with their hearty food and friendly atmosphere.
+My kids loved every minute of it (almost – I mean we can’t ask for miracles), from the jaw-dropping scenery to the cosy mountain huts with their hearty food and friendly atmosphere.
 I would recommend this hike for smaller children too – it’s really very do-able; the first day is super short and you can take your time over the second and third days.

-Our Komoot Route
+Our Route Map

 Staying in Toblach (Dobbiaco)

 Our family set off from Toblach (Dobbiaco in Italian), a lovely alpine village in Italy’s South Tyrol, where we’d based ourselves for the start of the Drau Cycle Path, which would be our next adventure.
-In Toblach we stayed in the wonderful youth hostel (the private dorms are perfect for families) which is housed in an incredibly grand building near the train station.
+In Toblach we stayed in the youth hostel (the private dorms are great for families) which is housed in an incredibly grand building near the train station.
 It turns out it used to be a grand hotel where the European aristocracy and moneyed nobility chose to have their summer rendezvous, opened in 1878.

-We were able to store our excess luggage securely at the youth hostel, so we could travel as lightweight as possible during this hike!
+The youth hostel was a little noisy with large school groups, but the location was great and we were able to store our excess luggage securely at the youth hostel, so we could travel as lightweight as possible during this hike!

 As an aside – we got to Toblach on an easy local train from Innsbruck in Austria, having arrived in Innsbruck on the overnight train from Amsterdam (via the Eurostar from London).
 This was a great way to start our adventure – read more here.